 Airfares jolt up and down like a plane caught in turbulence.
 The airlines use computer systems to set ticket prices based on a complicated mix of factors, including competition, demand, the state of the economy, seasonality, taxes, the number of views on a YouTube cat video—you name it.
-Ergo, it’s nearly impossible to predict exactly where ticket prices will fall on any given day of the year, and which will be the cheapest or best days to fly.
+That’s why it’s nearly impossible to predict exactly where ticket prices will fall on any given day of the year, and which will be the cheapest or best days to fly.

-I’m not a betting woman (when I’m not on a cruise ship, that is), so I decided to tackle the mystery of plane ticket prices.
-Thanks to a handful of websites that compile data based on everything from direct bookings to historical studies of published fares, it’s possible to analyze fare models and get at least a rough idea of the best and worst times to fly during the year.
+Thanks to a handful of websites that compile data based on everything from direct bookings to historical studies of published fares, it’s possible to analyze fare models and get at least a rough idea of the most expensive and cheapest days to fly during the year.
 Use this information to figure out when a potential flight will cost you top dollar—and when you can fly for a song.

 The Worst Days to Fly

-Spring Break: Spring break peak travel dates vary by destination, but generally extend from late February through the beginning of April.
-Most colleges and universities have spring break in March or even late February, while families with school-age children vacation around Easter, which is usually in late March or early April.
+Spring break peak travel dates vary by destination but generally extend from late February through the beginning of April.
+Most colleges and universities have spring break in March or even late February; meanwhile, families with school-age children vacation around Easter, which is usually in late March or April.
 Watch out for higher fares to beach and family destinations like Florida and the Caribbean during this time.
-(See Top 25 Ways to Save on Caribbean Travel for more help.)
+(See Top 25 Ways to Save on a Caribbean Vacation for more help.)

-Summer: Summer is high season for myriad destinations and fares are accordingly driven higher by demand.
-The crest of summer travel is from Memorial Day to Labor Day, during which fares to most U.S., Canadian and European destinations are at their peak.
+Summer is high season for numerous destinations, and fares are accordingly driven higher by demand.
+The crest of summer travel is from Memorial Day to Labor Day, during which fares to most U.S., Canadian, and European destinations are at their peak.
 Three-day weekends around summer holidays like Memorial Day or the Fourth of July are particularly expensive times to fly.

-Bottom line: You’re going to pay a premium for summer travel to a whole host of places, but there are some exceptions to this rule.
-Summer is low season for U.S. mountain towns, the Caribbean, parts of Mexico, Costa Rica, and lots of spots in the Southern Hemisphere like Australia and New Zealand.
+There are some exceptions to this rule.
+Summer is low season for U.S. mountain towns, the Caribbean, parts of Mexico, Costa Rica, and many places in the Southern Hemisphere like Australia and New Zealand.

-Thanksgiving: Peak Thanksgiving travel dates are pretty cut and dried year after year, as the holiday always falls on the fourth Thursday of November.
+Peak Thanksgiving travel dates are predictable year after year, as the holiday always falls on the fourth Thursday of November.
 The period from Wednesday through Sunday around Thanksgiving wins the award for Busiest Travel Time of the Year.

 So when’s the best time to depart for the big family feast?
 The busiest and most expensive days are the Wednesday before and the Sunday after Thanksgiving.
 Flying on Thanksgiving Day itself typically offers the cheapest possible fares; the day after is often a pretty good deal as well.
 As with Christmas and New Year’s, you’ll save by zigging when others zag; while everyone else plans to be back at work the Monday after Thanksgiving, you could save by extending your long weekend and flying home that day instead of Sunday.